mattwigway/fareto/README.md

 To run, type `yarn start`.

 You can download the results using the "Download result JSON" link.
 A static version of Fareto can be deployed by putting results in the "results" folder of a public deploy.

+If you set the environment variable `REACT_APP_MAPBOX_TOKEN` to a [Mapbox](https://mapbox.com) token, Mapbox Streets basemaps will be used instead of stock OpenStreetMap tiles.
+These are more performant and higher resolution.